MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 - The navigation menu on the left and bottom right of the PC app makes it much faster to navigate between guide content and guide anchor settings.

-- “Gaze-dwell” interactions on [!include[pn-hololens](../includes/pn-hololens.md)] are consistently placed on the left side of list items to make it easier to select while browsing.
+- "Gaze-dwell" interactions on [!include[pn-hololens](../includes/pn-hololens.md)] are consistently placed on the left side of list items to make it easier to select while browsing.

 - 3D models are loaded for each step to improve performance on [!include[pn-hololens](../includes/pn-hololens.md)].